Irish soviets: Knocklong Soviet

 The soviet in Limerick City was the most significant soviet to be declared owing to the fact it had the largest number of participants, but many more followed in its wake.
-The following month in May 1919, workers in County Limerick began seizing creameries belonging to the Cleeve Family Business, the primary one being located near the village of Knocklong.
+The following month on 15 May 1920, workers in County Limerick began seizing creameries belonging to the Cleeve Family Business, the primary one being located near the village of Knocklong.
 The Cleeves were an Anglo-Canadian Unionist family committed to the British Empire, and a major business operator, employing over 3,000 workers across Ireland in dairy-related industries in addition to about 5,000 farmers.
 During World War I they heavily promoted recruitment efforts by the British Army in Limerick.
 It was in their personal interest to do so, as the Cleeves were also profiting from the war as they were also supplying food to the British army, netting a profit around £1,000,000 from this contract by end of 1918.
-The Cleeves' support for the British would have found them little support amidst the revolution in Ireland, but further compounding resentment against them was the fact that the Cleeves were considered to be one of the lowest paying employers in Ireland.
+The Cleeves' support for the British would have found them little support amidst the revolution in Ireland, but further compounding resentment against them was that the Cleeves were considered to be one of the lowest paying employers in Ireland.
 The average unskilled labourer working for the Cleeves could only expect to be paid 17 shillings a week, an amount considered a pittance at the time.

 Following a trade dispute with the Cleeves, workers belonging to the Irish Transport and General Workers Union (ITGWU) seized production facilities and began running them independently of the Cleeves.
 A red flag was flown over the main building and a banner reading "KNOCKLONG SOVIET CREAMERY: WE MAKE BUTTER NOT PROFITS" was displayed.
 Work continued as per usual at the creameries but the Cleeves were forced to negotiate with the workers in order to regain control of the facilities.
 After five days of occupation, the workers were able to force the Cleeves to agree to a wage increase, a 48-hour work week, the introduction of 14 holiday days per year, and the improvement of ventilation systems across the workspaces.

 The success of the Knocklong Soviet would result in both further strikes against Cleeves' owned premises but also retaliation from the Cleeves.
 At first, the Cleeves attempted to lay off workers at Knocklong under the auspices that a national general strike by ITGWU against handling British munitions had resulted in "a lack of work".
 However, this ploy was defeated by the formation of a strike committee.
 The Cleeves quickly changed tack; On the 24th of August, they insured the creamery against the outbreak of a fire.
 Coincidentally on the 26th of August, a unit of Black and Tans arrived in Knocklong and burnt down the creamery.